jj9000/MyGamez/tools/SETUP.md

     python setup.py py2exe

-After that you will find a Gamez.exe and the css folder in the dict folder
+After that you will find a Gamez.exe and the css folder in the dist folder

 <hr />